tonytins/flockofboids/README.md

 ## License

-I license this project under the BSD-3-Clause license - see [LICENSE](LICENSE) for details.
+I hereby waive this project under the public domain - see [UNLICENSE](UNLICENSE) for details.